gergokotsis/dl-hf-project/README.md

     * Dockerfile: Configuration file for building the Docker image with the necessary environment and dependencies.
     * requirements.txt: List of Python dependencies required for the project.
     * README.md: Project documentation and instructions.
+    * .gitattributes: Responsible for making sure git does not change LF to CRLF on the run.sh file